escowles/recipes/_posts/2021-07-10-frozen-limoncello.md

 3/4 cup lemon juice (about 3 lemons)
 1 1/4 cup limoncello liqueur
 3/4 cup milk
-* combine water, simple syrup, lemon juice, and limoncello and stir
+* in a 1 quart measuring pitcher, combine water, simple syrup, lemon juice, and limoncello and stir
 * add milk slowly while blending with an immersion blender
 * freeze in a plastic bag, or in an ice cream maker